gonuke/scipy-on-htcondor/README.md

 python and providing a means to install that version on the execute node.

-The purpose of pythonSubmit.tgz is to give you an easy way to implement CHTC's solution that can be widely applied.
+The purpose of the scipy-on-htcondor project is to give you an easy way to implement CHTC's solution that can be widely applied.
 On the CHTC web pages, you can read about some of the details and a more general implementation.